LucaLoeschmann/Football-Player-Analysis-25/README.md

 - **Outfield players**
 - **Goalkeepers**

-These two categories were handled separately due to their vastly different statistical profiles.
-The final datasets contain:
-- 138 performance metrics for outfield players
-- 62 performance metrics for goalkeepers

 I excluded "Playing Time" stats as these are mostly team-based stats that do not necessarily reflect individual player quality.

 ### Similarity Model Preprocessing